arfirenaldii/randomuser-project/qna.md

     - change functions with arrow functions
     - change var with const/let
+    - change import/export
+    - using @babel/preset-env
+    - using class
+    - using this keyword

 5. **Give an example of how you structure applications with design patterns using closure and modules**